CSC207-2022F-UofT/course-project-justbob/README.md

     - Users can edit information within their accounts only after a successful login.
 - Archive
     - This is where all past courses are stored.
-    - The user can add courses to the archive or remove courses from the archive
+    - The user can archive semester courses and those courses would be removed from the semester and be added to the archive.
+This is done by clicking the "archive course" button in the course view.
+    - There are use cases for adding and removing courses from the archive directly, but they are considered as extensions and not added to the current user interface.
 - Semester
     - This is where all current courses that the user takes are stored.
-    - The user can add or remove courses just like in Archive.
+On the UI, click the green "+" button to add a new course to the semester.
+The user is required to enter the courseCode, courseName, and credit.
+    - There is a use case for removing archived courses, but it is not added to the UI.
+- Courses represent courses that the User is enrolled in.
+Each course contains a list of all of its assessments, along with other data including
+  - The course code (e.g. "Csc207.")
+Must be unique.
+  - The course name (e.g. "Introduction to Software Design")
-    - The user can also archive a course, which will move the course from Semester to Archive.
+  - The semester the course is in (e.g. "Winter")
-- Course: handles a single course’s logic.
-    - All assessment logic is handled by the outline
+  - How many credits the course is worth (either 0.5 or 1.0)
 - CourseEvent
 - Assessment
+  - Assessments represent a group of marks that are weighed together.
+This can be a set of 10 quizzes worth 2% each, or a set of term tests where the lowest is dropped, and anything similar.
+  - Each assessment needs a `WeightScheme` with instructions on how to weigh each mark.
+Currently, there are 2 types of weight schemes supported
+    1. Ordered Weights: For situations where marks are weighed differently based on performance.
+    2. Simple Weights: For situations where all marks in the assessment are always worth exactly the same.
 - AssessmentInstance
 - Calculation
 - InstanceList